 The 21st century communication landscape offers a whole load of places to share your ideas.
 I call this the medical media continuum.
-The continuum is everything that’s available.
+The continuum is everything that’s available to you.
 Your communication wardrobe is what you choose to wear.

 As more doctors become involved in public dialog, many find themselves pigeon-holed by Twitter, the doctor’s social platform of choice.
 Twitter is great for quick ideas and links.
 But don’t be a one trick pony.
 Have a few places where you put ideas.

 The communication wardrobe – An arsenal for your ideas